[Minor revision–posted 11/11/22 (replaces 2/3/21 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the university policy for employee performance management.

-REVIEW: This OP will be reviewed in October of even-numbered years by the Assistant Vice President for Human Resources and the Managing Director of Equal Employment Opportunity with recommended revisions forwarded to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in October of even-numbered years by the Associate Vice President for Human Resources and the Office of Equal Opportunity (EO) with substantive revisions forwarded to the Chief of Staff for the President.

 1. Position Descriptions